Environmental Grants

 Conditions:

-• The cutting of ash trees must be done by a company or contractor located in the MRC of Vaudreuil-Soulanges.
+The cutting of ash trees must be carried out by a company or contractor established in Quebec.

 • Have a mature medium or large-scale deploymen;